denizyuret/Knet.jl/docs/intro.rst

 * DONE: rnn1: would be nice to use 0 for xsize at this point.
 Also this is the second time we are using Xavier etc without much explanation.
 * DONE: size inference?
 * DONE: broadcasting, explain in minibatch. even earlier we have broadcasting in lenet.
+* DONE: introduce table of distributions, Bernoulli etc.
+* DONE: update options
 * colon and symbols
 * find the paper that shows tradeoff for minibatching.
-* introduce table of distributions, Bernoulli etc.
 * link Julia functions to Julia doc
-* repeat,
-* update options
+* repeat.
-* load/save
+* load/save model.

 .. perl -ne '$p=0 if /^.. testoutput::/; print if $p; $p=1 if /^.. testcode::/; print "$1\n" if /julia> (.+)/' intro.rst > foo.intro.jl